INTP Relationships and Love

 How to win back an INTP ex?

 INTP gives a considerable amount of thought before making the final decision to break up.
-There is usually a chain of events that have made them believe that the relationship is doomed, and it is best to end it now.
+There is usually a chain of events that has made them believe that the relationship is doomed and it is best to end it now.
 Once concluded, INTP breakups are usually full and final.

 INTP won’t change their decision easily.
 But there are three things you can do to get back an INTP-